lsst-sqre/gafaelfawr/docs/configuration.rst

     If GitHub authentication is in use, a user's groups will be based on their GitHub team memberships.
     See :ref:`github-groups` for more information.

+    The ``user:token`` scope will be automatically added to the session token of any user authenticating via OpenID Connect or GitHub.
     The ``admin:token`` scope will be automatically added to any user marked as an admin in Gafaelfawr, regardless of the ``group_mapping`` setting.

 ``username_claim`` (optional, default ``uid``)